Nirmit-Programmer/Hello-World_Python/README.md

-# Hello-World_Python
-Main Program Of Python Language.
+# In this File, we are going to do Main Program Of Python Language.
+# By Nirmit-Programmer

+print("Hello World")